Ivy League Logo

 Since 1956, regular competitions in several sports have been held.
 In the 1960s, the league prohibited athletic scholarships, prioritizing academics over athletic achievements.
 Following the enactment of Title IX in the 1970s, official championships for women’s teams were introduced.

-In the 1990s, the league expanded its television presence and improved athletic infrastructure.
-2007 the Digital Network was launched, making competitions more accessible to viewers.
+In the 1990s, the league expanded its television presence and improved its athletic infrastructure.
+In 2007, the Digital Network was launched, making competitions more accessible to viewers.
 New broadcasting agreements emerged between 2012 and 2015.

-By 2023, the Ivy League remains a unique association within NCAA Division I, balancing high-level athletics and academic standards.
+By 2023, the Ivy League will remain a unique association within NCAA Division I, balancing high-level athletics and academic standards.

 Meaning and History